Calebrlx/calebrlx.github.io/README.md

 With these terms explained, you'll have a better understanding of the fundamental concepts and tools used in programming and web development.
 </details>

-Feel free to refer back to this glossary whenever you encounter unfamiliar terms during your coding journey!